-British American Tobacco's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £12 billion.
+British American Tobacco's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £11.9 billion.

 The EBITDA is a measure of a British American Tobacco's overall financial performance and is widely used to measure a its profitability.

-To put British American Tobacco's EBITDA into context you can compare it against that of similar companies.
+To put that into context you can compare it against similar companies.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like British American Tobacco.

-Total ESG risk: 29.29
+British American Tobacco's total ESG risk: 29.29

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and British American Tobacco's overall score of 29.29 (as at 01/01/2019) is nothing to write home about – landing it in it in the 52nd percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and British American Tobacco's overall score of 29.29 (as at 12/31/2018) is nothing to write home about – landing it in it in the 52nd percentile of companies rated in the same sector.